irinaNMN/tasks-repository/README.md

 In this HTML file are two boxes.
 First contains the proprietes wich are given: 5px, black, dotted border; top margin of 20px; right margin of 1em; bottom margin of 40px; left margin of 2em; padding on all sides of 1em.
 Second contains styled by me.
 To the both boxes was applied the box-sizing.

+### boxImages.html

+This file contains 3 boxes with 3 images.
+There were used the model box components.
+I added a border and use some properties.
+Added some backgraund and used some backgraund properties.